 To learn more, see our article Adults Who Can’t Make Medical Decisions on Their Own.

-During an outbreak: possible restrictions for people who aren’t vaccinated
+Possible restrictions for people who aren’t vaccinated

-Since a person can refuse to be vaccinated, nobody can stop them from going about their business.
+In general, since a person can refuse to be vaccinated, nobody can stop them from going about their business.

 However, if there’s an outbreak of a contagious disease at school, at work, or in any other public place, someone who hasn’t been vaccinated against the disease can be refused entry.